-In celebration of Earth Day on April 22, we’re reviewing the influence technology can play at creating a better world, particularly through the use of technology.
-Today’s IoT + AI technology can not only help support, but drive efforts in keeping our planet clean, green, and safe for communities.
+In celebration of Earth Day on April 22, we’re reviewing the influence technology can play in creating a better world, particularly through the use of technology.
+Today’s IoT + AI technology can help support and drive efforts to keep our planet clean, green, and safe for communities.

 In this post, we’re going to discuss the destructive and expensive properties tied to illegal dumping.

 Illegal dumping is a prevalent issue in most communities across the United States.
 Since it’s so widespread and common, most people don’t realize the time, energy, and cost it puts on city governments.
 In fact, it’s reported that about 1.5 million tons of trash is illegally dumped every year.
 To compensate for the additional costs and resources, it’s estimated that American taxpayers pay an additional $11.5 billion to deal with illegal dumping.
 To add insult to injury, illegal dumping can also drive down the value of people’s homes, as well as cause other economic hardships.

 Illegal dumping is not a victimless crime.
 Like other community issues, this can prove a heavy financial burden to tight and finite budgets, and in-person 24/7 security and monitoring can be costly and ineffective.